lexeree/ordered-normative-restraining-bolts/README.md

 #### Warning

 Take caution when running ``compute_w_dilemma.py``.
 The fact that more actions are available to the agent in this case study due to removed restrictions on the environment means that CHVI becomes very computationally expensive.
-It requires >100 GB RAM, and will take more than 8 hours.
+It requires >100 GB RAM, and will take 2-3.
 However, for every iteration of the CHVI algorithm, the hull of the initial state is printed in the console, so you can still watch how the hull evolves for a number of iterations.